-4. At the end of the debate Councillor Smith summed up on behalf of the Opposition Group as follows:
+4. At the end of the debate Councillor Laban summed up on behalf of the Opposition Group as follows:

 5. Councillor Caliskan then summed up on behalf of the majority group responding to the recommendations in the Opposition Priority Business Paper:

-After the debate, the Leader’s response to the Conservative Opposition Business paper, was not agreed after a vote with the following result:
+After the debate, the Leader’s response to the Conservative Opposition Business paper, was agreed unanimously, without a vote.

 AGREED the Leader’s response in support of the following recommendations from the Opposition Business Paper:

 1. For the Leaders of both groups to write a joint letter to the Mayor and ask for the following:

 · To commit to placing average speed cameras on the A10 Great Cambridge Road.

 · Until cameras are installed, request that the police presence (Operation Vision Zero) remains fully funded to combat speeding/ racing at the known prevalent times when operationally appropriate.

 2. Council to lead on arranging a multi-agency meeting(s) as required with key stakeholders including Transport for London (TfL), Police and Retail Parks to ensure a coordinated response to tackling the problem.

 3. That the Council communications team actively work with the Police to raise awareness in the community of the Vision Zero strategy, new Dashcam enforcement process and dangers of speeding.